 Tips for Preparing and Serving Pluckers Wing Bar Buffalo Wings

 - Use poultry shears.
-After you can easily find the joints separating the three parts of the chicken wing, using poultry shears makes prepping wings much fast.
+After you can easily find the joints separating the three parts of the chicken wing, using poultry shears makes prepping wings much faster.
 Just be sure not to cut through the chicken bones.

 - Don’t throw away your wingtips.
 You may not use the wingtips in this recipe, but they are still worth keeping for later.
 Freeze the wingtips in a bag until you have enough to make chicken stock.